Lily101104/lily101104.github.io/index.md

 # Welcome to Manor High School Percussion Page

+Meet the MHS Drumline 2016-2017
-You can use the [editor on GitHub](https://github.com/Lily101104/lily101104.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+'[editor on GitHub](https://github.com/Lily101104/lily101104.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.